lorensen/VTKExamples/src/VTKBook/Introduction.md

 *Theory versus Implementation.* Whenever possible, we separate the theory of data visualization from our implementation of it.
 We felt that the book would serve best as a reference tool if the theory sections were independent of software issues and terminology.
 Toward the end of each chapter there are separate implementation or example sections that are implementation specific.
 Earlier sections are implementation free.

 *Documentation* .
 This text contains documentation considered essential to understanding the software architecture, including object diagrams and condensed object descriptions.
-More extensive documentation of object methods and data members is embedded in the software (in the .h header files) and on CD-ROM or on-line at http://www.vtk.org .
+More extensive documentation of object methods and data members is embedded in the software (in the .h header files) and on CD-ROM or online at http://www.vtk.org .
 In particular, the Doxygen generated manual pages contain detailed descriptions of class relationships, methods, and other attributes.

 We use a number of conventions in this text.
 Imported computer code is denoted with a typewriter font, as are external programs and computer files.
 To avoid conflict with other C++ class libraries, all class names in VTK begin with the " vtk" prefix.
 Methods are differentiated from variables with the addition of the " ()" postfix.
 (Other conventions are listed in *VTK User's Guide* .)